epadam/CNN_AV1/README.md

 AV1 version:

-The following source files are modifie:
+The following source files are modified:

 aomenc.c